 ITU-T Resolution 80 (Acknowledging active involvement of the Membership in the development of ITU-T deliverables)

-TSAG requested SG9 to implement on a trial basis, their findings on WTSA-12 Resolution 80.
 SG9 developed SG9 Guidelines and forward to TSAG (Sept, 2014).

-TSAG requested SG9 to implement on a trial basis, their findings on WTSA-12 Resolution 80.
 SG9 revised the SG9 guidelines to address inputs from the ITU Legal advisor who informed SG9 that on Annex item 3 of the Guidelines some privacy issues do not allow listing persons that are present at the meetings on public web pages.
 Therefore it was advised to list all persons that have an official role.
 The Guidelines were revised accordingly and it were approved by SG9 meeting and sent to TSAG for review and comment.
-(June 2015) SG9 had a special session for the pilot implementation of WTSA-12 Resolution 80 “Acknowledging active involvement of the Membership in the development of ITU-T deliverables” on Friday 22 January 2016.
-The purpose of this session was to discuss the method to make ITU-T deliverables recognized by academic databases such as Google Scholar, Web of Science, etc. TSB presented TD 816r1 on their findings concerning this matter.
+(June 2015) SG9 had a special session for the pilot implementation of WTSA-12 Resolution 80 on Friday 22 January 2016.
 After discussion SG9 updated its guidelines – “Implementation details of WTSA-12 Resolution 80 pilot in SG9”, which can be found in TD899.
-The group also agreed to send a liaison statement to TSAG to provide the updated SG9 guidelines.
-The draft liaison statement is contained in TD 898.

 FG on Smart Cable TV; The Focus Group was established under the auspices and charter of the ITU Telecommunication Standardization Sector Study Group 9 (ITU-T SG9) in April 2012, and concluded its business in December of 2013.
 Six standing working groups (WGs) were responsible for the deliverables in this FG Technical Report, and their deliverables are contained in the chapters below.
 The purpose of the FG SmartCable was to collect and familiarize ITU-T and interested parties with the emerging technologies that make up “Smart Cable Television”; namely, advanced services and technologies for cable broadband netw

 3 IRGs